Residents in mudslide zone can be 'a victim or a survivor,' official says

 Lewin then mentioned that he had talked to a friend who had survived a wildfire.
 “And she imparted to me that we get to choose whether we want to be a victim or a survivor," Lewin said, apparently speaking to the mindset disaster victims adopt.

-Sheriff Brown said that authorities would begin on Tuesday to allow residents back into some evacuated neighborhoods, beginning with an area near Coast Village Road and Highway 101.
+Sheriff Brown said that authorities would begin to allow residents back into some evacuated neighborhoods on Tuesday, beginning with an area near Coast Village Road and Highway 101.
 There are about 725 properties in the first zone to be "repopulated," Brown said.

 The county said it hopes to have all the evacuated areas reopened by the end of January.